baoqger/chrisbao/source/_posts/golang-load-balancing-fabio.md

 #### Demo

 It's time to run the demo!
-Suppose you have all the docker images build in your local machine, then run the following command:
+Suppose you have all the docker images build on your local machine, then run the following command:

 ```
 docker-compose up --scale helloworld-server=3